-Here to guide you through this potential minefield is Christoph Cemper, a guru at link analysis who has been a noteworthy figure in the online marketing space since the early 2000s.
+My guest today is Christoph Cemper, a guru at link analysis who has been a noteworthy figure in the online marketing space since the early 2000s.
 He created the remarkable LinkResearchTools, an amazing toolset that can help you triage your bad links.
+One of the tricky (and frustrating) things about SEO is that once you’re penalized by Google, it can be hard to recover.
+This is particularly true for manual penalties, as opposed to algorithmic penalties.
 Today, we’ll chat about analyzing your link profile, the important differences between 302 and 301 redirects, and much more.
-And get this: there was so much good stuff to cover, that this interview is part 1 of 2!

 - [02:05] – Christoph and Stephan discuss how long they’ve known each other.

 - [02:40] – We learn more about what, exactly, Christoph did in his earlier days of working with links.
 Christoph also talks about changes to the industry.

 - [06:26] – What are presell pages, and how did Christoph make a significant amount of money with them?

 - [08:08] – Christoph defines the term “co-citation,” which he used a moment previously, in the context of SEO.

 - [10:12] – Christoph shares his views on PBNs, or private blog networks, then offers advice on whether to use them.

 - [13:21] – Google connects the dots and takes all your stuff down if you haven’t set up your PBN properly, Stephan explains.
 Christoph agrees, and elaborates on what Stephan has been saying.